 Turnpikes have myriad variations, but the principle is always the same: use fill to raise the trail tread above the water table.
 The higher the tread is, the drier it will be.
 There are two configurations of turnpikes: ditched and ditchless.
-Ditched the natural subsurface hydrologic flow of water by changing its direction.
-In these situations, a ditchless turnpike, called a causeway, can be used.
+Ditched turnpike is most common and uses parallel side ditches to lower the water table.
+The excavation from those ditches is used as borrow to raise the elevation of the trail tread.
+However, there are times when sensitive resources prevent the excavation of a ditch or where the side ditches will interfere with a causeway, can be used.